Couvent des Minimes, Provence

 Bridget Dolan (Staff)

 The hotel itself is definitely a great place to relax and enjoy the facilities it has to offer but there is also an array of activities to explore in the surrounding area.
 A hire car will allow you to really make the most of the surrounding area, in particular the stunning drive along the Gorges du Verdon.
-The canyon is known as 'Europe's Grand Canyon' being the largest in Europe, and is named after the unusual green color of the river water).
+The canyon is known as 'Europe's Grand Canyon' being the largest in Europe, and is named after the unusual green colour of the river water).

 Location & directions